vmware-archive/postfacto/README.md

 ### Pivotal Web Services

 [Pivotal Web Services](https://run.pivotal.io) provides a hosted version of Pivotal's [Cloud Foundry](https://pivotal.io/platform) platform and is probably the easiest place to get Postfacto up and running.
-You can use [Concourse](https://concourse.ci) to deploy and keep your instance up to date using the example pipeline in `deployments/pws` or if you'd perfer you can set it up manually using the steps below:
+You can use [Concourse](https://concourse.ci) to deploy and keep your instance up to date using the example pipeline in `deployments/pws` or if you'd prefer you can set it up manually using the steps below:

 1. Sign up for a PWS account, install the CF CLI and set yourself up with an organization and space by following the instructions [here](https://docs.run.pivotal.io/starting/)
 1. Once logged in to PWS, add a database and a Redis service instance to your space from the Marketplace.
 We recommend the free plans of ElephantSQL and Redis Cloud respectively for this.
 Name these services `postfacto-db` and `postfacto-redis`